Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Included for Quarter Final and higher placement, optional for an extra fee.

-If you’re looking for a great way to get exposure and take your screenplay to the next level, the Script Pipeline Screenwriting Competition is one of the best out there.
+If you’re looking for a great way to get exposure, check out the Script Pipeline Screenwriting Competition.

-With prizes ranging from cash rewards to direct introductions to agents, managers, producers, and other industry representatives, along with in-depth script reviews and development assistance for finalists and higher, this competition is worth your time and effort.
+With prizes ranging from cash rewards to direct introductions to agents, managers, producers, and other industry representatives, in-depth script reviews, and development assistance for finalists and higher, this competition is worth your time and effort.

 It is an international competition that awards recognition from a panel of professional judges, allowing you the chance to make yourself stand out in a big crowd.
 And the top prize is among the highest on the competition circuit.